Human Resource Services

 • Time off work to bond with a child after placement with the employee must be taken as a continuous block of leave unless UNI agrees to allow intermittent leave.

-• FMLA leave entitlement for adoption or foster care expires 12 months after the placement.
+• FMLA leave entitlement for adoption or foster care expires 12 months after the date of placement.

 • Employees who are not eligible for FMLA leave entitlement may also request leave for the adoption and/or foster care process with approval from their supervisor.